Assessing Influential Observations in Pain Prediction using fMRI Data: Introduction

 This manuscript aims to fill the aforementioned gaps and contribute to influential diagnosis on variable selection in five ways.
 First, upon characterizing influential points in assessing variable selection, we introduce the notion of sensitivity of model selectors, and draw connections with statistical concepts such as breakdown points and selection consistency.
 Second, we extend the diagnostic measure of \cite{bala2019} by bridging a missing step in its original theoretical development.
 Third, a generalized version accommodating universal model selectors is proposed and the corresponding asymptotic distribution determined.
 The main building blocks in establishing the large sample distribution of our proposed method are the preservation of exchangeability \citep{commenges2003} and characterization of a sequence of arbitrarily dependent events by its exchangeable counterpart \citep{galambos1973}.
 Fourth, we propose a novel detection procedure, known as clustering-based MIP (ClusMIP), capable of identifying multiple influential observations.
 Fifth, we compare our proposal with competing procedures in comprehensive simulation and real data studies.
-ClusMIP is consistently shown to demonstrate significantly better detection performance than the DF(LASSO).
-Its application to the scaled LASSO exhibits the highest detection outcome.
-Consequently, substantial enhancement in prediction and variable selection is observed by removing outliers detected by the ClusMIP.
+ClusMIP is consistently shown to demonstrate significantly better detection performance than DF(LASSO).
+Its application to the scaled LASSO exhibits the highest detection outcome (Panels (A) of Figures~\ref{fig:I_Y5_X0_SC8_n100_p1000} and \ref{fig:II_Y0_X10_SC8_n100_p1000}).
+This implies that the (scaled) LASSO is the most sensitive model selector to influential points with regards to variable selection, and therefore serves as an appropriate candidate to use together with the ClusMIP procedure for outlier identification purposes.
+As such, our simulations of{}fers insights for practitioners into the sensitivity of dif{}ferent model selectors to outliers on variable selection performance under contamination.
+In addition, substantial enhancement in prediction and variable selection is observed by removing outliers detected by the ClusMIP.
 On the other hand, influential points detected by the ClusMIP (applied to MCP) for the fMRI-based pain prediction dataset strengthens the distinction between low and intense pain processing mechanisms.
 Furthermore, the resulting statistical model is scientifically interpretable and displays the best prediction performance after outlier removal.

 The manuscript is organized as follows: Section~\ref{sec:real_background} describes the motivating fMRI dataset \citep{lindquist2017} used to create predictive model for physical pain.
 Section~\ref{sec:principles} characterizes and defines influential points on variable selection.
 Section~\ref{sec:method} begins with a survey of the existing HIM and DF(LASSO) approaches for single influential point detection.
 We then present our generalized version called the generalized dif{}ference in model selection (GDF) measure accompanied by the study of its asymptotic properties.
 We next discuss the MIP and propose our clustering-based detection scheme known as the ClusMIP to identify multiple influential observations.
 Section~\ref{sec:simulation} contains an intensive simulation study, followed by analysis of the fMRI dataset in Section~\ref{sec:realdata}.
 Conclusions and further discussions are given in Section~\ref{sec:conclusion}.